AkshajRaut/drone-racing-trajectory-optimization/README.md

-# Trajectory Optimization – Programming Assignment 2
+# Trajectory Optimization for Drone Racing

 This project implements trajectory optimization methods for robot motion planning.
 The work focuses on generating smooth, feasible, and efficient trajectories by applying